iShares MSCI EAFE Index

 Daily Technical Indicators: [See EFA daily technical indicators chart]

-The distance between the Bollinger Bands is falling, and it was 1.99% on Friday.
-It is 58.18% lower than one year average.
-It indicates the period of low volatility of the stock price.
+The distance between the Bollinger Bands is 121.95% higher then one year average.
+It indicates the period of high volatility of the stock price.
 The Bollinger Bands are often used with a non-oscillator indicator like chart patterns or a trendline.
 The signals are considered more reliable if these indicators confirm the recommendation of the Bollinger Bands.
 Use the following links to access the Bollinger Bands Help, or use the Technical Stock Screener to see the list of stocks with the price above the Upper Bollinger Band or below the Lower Bollinger Band.